fbpx

 6. Harry Potter and the Chamber of Secrets (2002)

 OK, bear with me here.
 We’re talking about the Whomping Willow, perhaps the greatest realized scary tree put to film.
 Harry Potter isn’t exactly a horror movie, but it does have its share of spooky things for kids, and one of the great things that Chris Columbus did at his turn at the helm of the Harry Potter Franchise was to inject some darker and scarier elements into the story.
 Enter the mean old whomping willow.
-Now… the whomper never killed anybody, but this cranky tree is more than willing to beat you to a bloody pulp if given a chance, and woe be to any broom that gets caught in its branches!
+Now… the whomper never killed anybody, but this cranky tree is more than willing to beat you to a bloody pulp if given a chance.
+Woe be to any broom that gets caught in its branches!

 5. Poltergeist (1982)